cloudnative-pg/cloudnative-pg.github.io/content/blog/holes-and-memory-usage/index.md

 };
 ```

-Here we can see that we have 2 holes, and as we can read at the end, the size of the struct
-is 200, using 4 cachelines (this post will not cover what a cacheline is but if you want GO HERE),
-but the important part is that we have 2 holes that sum 13 bytes! that's crazy, but as soon as we
-see those holes we can check that there's a possible fix here.
-It's important that when you do this
+In this structure from `github.com/cloudnative-pg/cloudnative-pg/internal/configuration.Data`, we see two holes, leading
+to a struct size of 200, spanning across 4 [cachelines](example.com/cacheline).
+The presence of these 13-byte holes signifies possible areas for
-you keep a copy of the size, so you can check if your work did actually work.
+optimization.
+It's crucial to retain a copy of the original size to verify if your modifications have the intended effect.

-Some order in the struct will be moving that `EnablePodDebugging` close to `EnableAzurePVCUpdates`
-and also move `CreateAnyService` close to too, that should reduce the size, let's make those
+One approach to optimizing this struct is to relocate `EnablePodDebugging` closer to `EnableAzurePVCUpdates` and move
-changes and run `pahole` again.
+`CreateAnyService` nearby as well, thereby reducing the struct size.
+Implementing these changes and rerunning `pahole`
+results in a reduced struct size from 200 to 184, with only one hole remaining.

 ```text
 struct github.com/cloudnative-pg/cloudnative-pg/internal/configuration.Data {